-Keep a constant eye, as you’re holding your mastic-backed mirror in place, on the cutout over the electrical box to make sure the mirror doesn’t slide discreetly and slowly down over the screw holes.
+Keep a constant eye, as you’re holding your mastic-backed mirror in place, on the cutout over the electrical box.
+Make sure the mirror doesn’t slide discreetly and slowly down over the screw holes.

-Because the wall battens provide the mirror’s side “frames” in this case, I avoided installing the final batten until the mirror was in place so as to keep the connection tight.
+The wall battens provide the mirror’s side “frames” in this case.
+So, I avoided installing the final batten until the mirror was in place so as to keep the connection tight.
 Installing a batten at this point also helped to keep the mirror from its tendency to clockwise tilt that, you’ll remember, we observed during the dry fit.

 Let the mastic cure thoroughly as per product instructions and your gut feeling.
 Walk by the room often to admire the newfound amounts of light and spaciousness.

-While the mastic is curing, you could take advantage of the required wait time and fill in the brad nail holes and paint your newly installed batten piece, if applicable.
+While the mastic is curing, you could take advantage of the required wait time.
+Fill in the brad nail holes and paint your newly installed batten piece, if applicable.

-Let’s take a minute to remember where we came from so that we can adequately appreciate the new mirror arrangement, shall we?
-The difference in perception of space, light, and sophistication is amazing with a new mirror that is custom to your space.
+Let’s take a minute to remember where we came from.
+We can adequately appreciate the new mirror arrangement now.
+The difference in perception of space, light, and sophistication is amazing with a new bathroom mirror.

-My favorite aspect of this mirror is the ceiling-height feature.
-Because the entire bathroom renovation emphasizes the vertical, it only makes sense that the bathroom mirror should reflect that as well.
+My favorite aspect of installing this bathroom mirror is the ceiling-height feature.
+The entire bathroom renovation emphasizes the vertical.
+So, it only makes sense that the bathroom mirror should reflect that as well.
 (Pun absolutely intended.)
-Originally, I had planned on framing out this mirror, but I prefer the simple seamlessness of the mirror tucked away in its custom nook.
+Originally, I had planned on framing out this bathroom mirror, but I prefer the simple seamlessness of the mirror tucked away in its custom nook.
 Now it’s time to mount the light over the mirror!